Triple Higgs Production at Muon Colliders in the Higgs Triplet Model: Introduction

-The production of three Higgs bosons at the LHC is currently beyond the detection threshold due to its extremely low cross section.
+The production of three Higgs bosons at the Large Hadron Collider (LHC) is currently beyond the detection threshold due to its extremely low cross section.
 This, coupled with significant background noise and the LHC's limited integrated luminosity, makes it nearly impossible to observe a sufficient number of $hhh$ events for robust analysis~\cite{Asakawa:2008se, Papaefstathiou:2015paa, Binoth:2006ym, Plehn:2005nk}.
 Even at a center-of-mass energy of $\sqrt{s} = 14~\mathrm{TeV}$, the process remains highly suppressed.
-Future collider projects, Ref.~\cite{Acar:2016rde, Murayama:1996ec} with increased energy and luminosity, such as a Future Circular Collider (FCC)~\cite{Benedikt:2022kan, FCC:2018evy} would be necessary to achieve meaningful sensitivity to triple Higgs production~\cite{Telnov:2006rj, Arhrib:2009gg}.
+Future collider projects, Refs.~\cite{Acar:2016rde, Murayama:1996ec}, with increased energy and luminosity, such as the Future Circular Collider (FCC)~\cite{Benedikt:2022kan, FCC:2018evy}, would be necessary to achieve meaningful sensitivity to triple Higgs production~\cite{Telnov:2006rj, Arhrib:2009gg}.

-In a muon collider~\cite{Delahaye:2019omf, Palmer:2014nza, Long:2020wfp} the collision of high-energy muon beams can result in the emission of two collinear photons.
+In a muon collider~\cite{Delahaye:2019omf, Palmer:2014nza, Long:2020wfp, InternationalMuonCollider:2025sys} the collision of high-energy muon beams can result in the emission of two collinear photons.
 These photons may interact to produce multiple Higgs bosons, including triple Higgs boson production.
 This process is facilitated by a loop-induced mechanism, where virtual particles such as heavy fermions and gauge bosons mediate the effective coupling between the photons and Higgs bosons~\cite{vonWeizsacker:1934nji, Chiesa:2021qpr, Williams:1934ad}.
-The photon-photon interaction in this scenario can significantly enhance the effective cross-section for triple Higgs production, making it a rare yet important process to study~\cite{Costantini:2020stv, AlAli:2021let}.
-Moreover, the muon collider's clean experimental environment and high luminosity provide a unique opportunity to examine the Higgs boson self-couplings and explore the structure of the Higgs potential in greater detail,~\cite{Black:2022cth, MuonCollider:2022xlm, Capdevilla:2024ydp, Capdevilla:2020qel, Capdevilla:2024bwt, Han:2020pif, Capdevilla:2021rwo}.
+The photon-photon interaction in this scenario can significantly enhance the effective cross-section for triple Higgs production, making it a rare yet important process to study~\cite{Costantini:2020stv, AlAli:2021let, Sonmez:2018mcq}.
+Moreover, the muon collider's clean experimental environment and high luminosity provide a unique opportunity to examine the Higgs boson self-couplings and explore the structure of the Higgs potential in greater detail \cite{Black:2022cth, MuonCollider:2022xlm, Capdevilla:2024ydp, Capdevilla:2020qel, Capdevilla:2024bwt, Han:2020pif, Capdevilla:2021rwo}.